VCityTeam/TunNetGen/docker/WithModeller/Readme.md

 ## Running things

-In order to obtain the flags/options of TunNetGenCpp one can run
+In order to obtain the flags/options of e.g. the cylinder example one can run

 ```bash
 docker run --rm vcity/tunnetgenmodeller cylinder_example.py --help
 ```

-In order to obtain the resulting PLY format files, you must provide the `outputdir` that matches the mounted volume e.g.
+In order to obtain the resulting PLY format files, you must provide an the `--outputdir` flag with an argument that matches the mounted volume e.g.

 ```bash
 docker run --rm -v $(pwd)/data:/Output vcity/tunnetgenmodeller cylinder_example.py --subdivision 5 --outputdir /Output
 ```

+that should create a `data/` directory within the invocation directory with the expected `PLY` format files.

 ## Debugging teh container
 If you want to check the container state, you can run